BaccanoMob/actilde/README.md

 - Cache actilde so it can be used outside home network/VPN (requires https).
 - PWA support (requires https and this came as an add-on to cache storage).
 - Uses query parameter to set number of columns in dashboard as well as the design. (check below on how to)
+- Suggestion are automatically taken from COMMANDS and duckduckgo suggestions are removed.
+Therefore, no need to manually specify the suggestions in this fork unlike original Tilde.
+Note that only the duckduckgo suggestions are removed, you can still search with duckduckgo for non COMMAND text.

 ## Cache First